NVIDIA/cuda-quantum/docs/sphinx/using/python.rst

 Variational Quantum Eigensolver
 --------------------------------

-The Variational Quantum Eigensolver algorithm, originally proposed in `this publication <https://arxiv.org/abs/1304.3061>`__, is a hybrid algiorthm that can make use of both quantum and classical resources.
+The Variational Quantum Eigensolver (VQE) algorithm, originally proposed in `this publication <https://arxiv.org/abs/1304.3061>`__, is a hybrid algiorthm that can make use of both quantum and classical resources.